x20xCurtiZx21x/Matrix_Calculator/README.md

 - Creating a better function to calculate any square matrix eigenvalues and eigenvectors
 - Touch up stuff, such as fixing typos and simplifying code
 - Working on recreating the calculator in other programming languages
-- Other Suggestions others may think should be included!
+- Other suggestions others may think should be included!

 ### Questions
 If you have any questions or suggestions, feel free to reach me: